 Many school along the Merri, Moonee Ponds and Darebin Creeks, the Lower Yarra River and their tributaries are involved in our Waterwatch program.
 The Waterwatch program is an incursion and excursion based waterways environmental education program staffed by qualified environmental educators available free of charge thanks to the Cities of Moreland, Yarra and Whittlesea.
-If your school is based in another municipality we can offer fee for service or you can apply to participate in the River Detectives Program.

 Our activities integrate the Victorian Curriculum's Learning Areas of Science, Mathematics, English, Humanities (Geography, Civics and Citizenship), Visual Arts and Health and Physical Education.
 We cover Creative and Critical Thinking and Personal and Social Capabilities.
 We specialise in activities and content of the following cross curriulum priorites: